tiagoantao/virtual-core/README.rst

 A Data Science core based on Docker containers
 ------------------------------------------------

+.. warning::  virtual-core has been superseded by Skates_

 Here you can find a set of containers to help creating a data science core architecture, for example:

 - LDAP server